-- Providing multiple opportunities for teachers across and within grade levels and content areas to share practice; - Providing time in the elementary master schedules for grade level teams to review and plan from data; - Creating a leadership meeting structure which provides administrators time to meet together and with curriculum leaders/coaches and includes opportunities for administrators to conduct regular learning walks; and - Share effective two-way communication with students and families. - Continue to plan and invite parents to curriculum night opportunities for each building, and develop these opportunities in collaboration with families, teachers, and students.
+- Providing multiple opportunities for teachers across and within grade levels and content areas to share practice; - Providing time in the elementary master schedules for grade level teams to review and plan from data; - Creating a leadership meeting structure which provides administrators time to meet together and with curriculum leaders/coaches and includes opportunities for administrators to conduct regular learning walks; and - Engage in and evaluate the effectiveness of two-way communication and partnership with students and families. - Continue to plan and invite parents to curriculum night opportunities for each building, and develop these opportunities in collaboration with families, teachers, and students, including collecting feedback on these efforts.